pdee/pdee/doc/commands-python-mode.rst

  - look if Path/To/File indicates a Python version
  - if not successful, return default value of ‘py-shell-name’

-When interactivly called, messages the shell name, Emacs would in the given circtumstances.
+When interactivly called, messages the shell name, Emacs would in the given circumstances.

 With C-u 4 is called ‘py-switch-shell’ see docu there.